LeifW/sbt-git-info/README.md

   file.close
 }
 // From this point, you can say properties.get("git.branch") to read attributes one at a time,
-//or do something like the following to convert it into a Scala Map: import collection.JavaConversions.enumerationAsScalaIterator val props = properties.propertyNames map {case k:String => k -> properties.get(k).asInstanceOf[String] } toMap
+// or to use the properties as a Scala Map[String, String], you can import the implicit conversion: import scala.collection.JavaConversions.propertiesAsScalaMap
+// Apply it explicitly if you want: val props = propertiesAsScalaMap(properties)

 // From there you can say things like props("git.branch")
 ```